-The Federal Reserve (Fed) was created in 1912 to safeguard our financial system, protect consumers, and oversee the regulation of banks.
-Over the last 20 years, however, the Fed has seemed more concerned with protecting its own secrecy and Wall Street over the American public.
+The Federal Reserve (Fed) was created in 1912 to safeguard our financial system, protect consumers and oversee the regulation of banks.
+Over the last 20 years, however, the Fed has seemed more concerned with protecting its own secrecy and Wall Street than the American public.
 Throughout DeFazio's time in Congress, he has fought for an independent audit of the Fed to ensure transparency, and he was an early cosponsor of Rep. Ron Paul’s Federal Reserve Transparency Act.
 He has cosponsored other bills to rein in the Fed.

 In 2008, Wall Street gambled with our economy, lost big, and then asked taxpayers for a bailout.
 Today, the CEOs in charge of the same banks that nearly destroyed the economy remain on the Fed’s Board of Directors and are charged with regulating their own industry.
 This outrageous conflict of interest jeopardizes the health of our financial system.
-He introduced H.R.
-2304 to eliminate this gross conflict of interest and prohibit banks that receive money from the Fed from stacking these boards with their employees.
+DeFazio introduced H.R.
+2304 to eliminate this gross conflict of interest and prohibit banks that receive money from the Fed from stacking these boards with their own employees.
 He will continue to fight to make the Fed transparent and accountable to the American people.

 1993 Budget Act

-During the Clinton years, Congressman DeFazio supported a budget plan that eliminated the deficit and balanced the budget by 1999 and again 2000.
+During the Clinton years, Congressman DeFazio supported a budget plan that eliminated the deficit and balanced the budget by 1999 and again in 2000.
 During those same years the U.S. actually paid down the debt for the first time since 1969.

 Bush Tax Cuts

 Under the premise that these surpluses would last, President Bush pushed through two huge tax cuts skewed heavily toward millionaire and billionaire speculators and investors, and estates worth more than $5 million.
 Those tax cuts, plus two wars, led to massive deficits adding $7 trillion to our debt.
-A return to the Clinton-era tax rates, which DeFazio voted to do December 2010, would cut the deficit by 50 percent over the next 10 years.
+A return to the Clinton-era tax rates, which DeFazio voted to do in December 2010, would cut the deficit by 50 percent over the next 10 years.

 Ending Tax Loopholes for Profitable Corporations